 The Company has Risk Management Committee.
 This committee is responsible for reviewingthe risk management plan and its effectiveness.
 The audit committee also reviews thefinancial risk and its control.
 The management also continuously access the risk involvedin the business and all out efforts are made to mitigate the risk with appropriate action.All the assets of the Company are adequately covered by comprehensive insurance.

-According to Directors there is no adverse remarks made by Statutory Auditors in theirreport.
-Notes to the accounts are self explanatory to comments/observation made by theauditors in their report.
+According to Directors there is no adverse remark made by Statutory Auditors in theirreport.
+Notes to the accounts are self-explanatory to comments/observation made by theauditors in their report.
 Hence no separate explanation is given.

-During the year Secretarial Audit was carried out by Mr. Upendra C. Shukla PractisingCompany Secretary for the financial year 2014-15.
-The report on the Secretarial Audit isappended as Annexure 5 to this report.
-According to the Board of Directors the report doesnot have any adverse remark.
+During the year Secretarial audit was carried out by Mr. Abhishek Soni PractisingCompany Secretary for the financial year 20109-2020.
+The report on Secretarial Audit isappended as Annexure IV to this report.
+According to Board of Directors report does nothave any adverse remarks.

 The Company has a vigil mechanism policy to deal with instances of fraud andmismanagement.
 The whistle blower policy adopted by the Board of Directors is hosted onthe website of the Company.

 Prevention of Sexual Harassment at Workplace:

 In compliance with the Sexual Harassment of Women at Workplace (Prevention Prohibitionand Redressal) Act 2013 your Company has duly constituted an internal complaintcommittee.
 The Committee has formulated policy to ensure protection to its femaleemployees.